 Examples of Personal Information relevant to Finastra may include:

-- Customer or Prospect Information: Customer or potential customer’s name, email address, business address, and company-related information.
-This information may be found on marketing, mailing, and contact lists, in corporate data bases, or spreadsheets.
+- Customer or Prospect Information: Customer or potential customer’s name, email address, business address, company-related information and Site registration details such as user name/password details.

-- Event Attendee and/or Sponsor Information: Name, email address, business address, company-related information, and credit card information.
-Some of this information may be found on registration forms/profiles, attendee lists, business cards, photos, video clips, online streaming and contest entries.
+- Event Attendee and/or Sponsor Information: Name, email address, business address, company-related information, and travel arrangements.

-- Applicants for Employment at Finastra: We regularly post available positions in the "Careers" section of our website and we collect the necessary information to assess a candidate’s qualifications.
+- Applicants for Employment at Finastra: We regularly post available positions in the “Careers” section of our Sites and we collect the necessary information to assess a candidate’s qualifications.

 “Processing” means any operation that is performed on Personal Information, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, blocking, disabling or destruction.

 “Sensitive Personal Information” is a subset of Personal Information, which due to its sensitive nature has been classified by law or policy as requiring additional privacy protection.
 Sensitive Personal Information may include, without limitation, race, ethnicity, health information, biometric information, religion, gender, sexual orientation, medical/health records, credit card information, dietary requirements, political beliefs and criminal history.